 What to see: Molin de Pèzol (ancient watermill of Pera di Fassa), Ladin museum of Fassa, Mineralogic Monzoni Museum, the Pieve of S. Giovanni church, Campitello di Fassa

-Stage B24: Fontanazzo – Antermoia hut
+Stage B24: Fontanazzo – Antermoia Hut

 From Fontanazzo we proceed along the mule track, marked with the sign n.
 577, on sometimes very steep sections, towards the entrance of the Val di Dona.
 After passing some huts, the trail enters the route n.
 580, which goes from Mazzin up through the Val Udai, along the Camerloi meadows to the head of the valley and beyond, to the Dona Pass.
-In 20 minutes you reach the Antermoia Refuge.
+In 20 minutes you reach the Antermoia Hut.